gcweeks/noncents-api-docs/source/includes/_users.md

 }
 ```

-> You will need to submit a GET request to the users/me/account_mfa route
+> You will need to submit a POST request to the users/me/plaid_mfa route

 ```json
 ```